-- Full cooperation with the teacher - Appropriate attire for the work being done.
-Classroom volunteers should dress in polo shirt and slacks (men) or the equivalent (women).
-Skin-tight clothing such as spandex is insufficient and should be covered by outerwear. - Not using time as a volunteer to initiate an impromptu discussion with the teacher regarding your student's performance or an opportunity for extra quality time or one on one time with your student - Referring disciplinary matters to faculty members

-I have read this agreement, under stand it, and have asked any cla rifying questions necessary.
-Based on this, I agree to maintain confidentiality and understand the consequences of not doing so.
-Signature Printed Name Date
+Full cooperation with the teacher Appropriate attire for the work being done.
+Classroom volunte and slacks (men) or the equivalent (women).
+Skin-tight clothin insufficient and should be covered by outerwear. • Not using time as a volunteer to initiate an impromptu discussion regarding your student's performance or an opportunity for extone time with your student Referring disciplinary matters to faculty members e read this agreement, understand it, and have asked any clarifying is, I agree to maintain confidentiality and understand the consequer 1 Signati iturePrinted Name Date